 Who appears in the share list

-- If no one appears in the list, no other users currently have all the required permissions.
+- If no one appears in the list, no other users currently have the required permissions.
 Ask your admin to grant the necessary access.

 Sharing with roles